Oregon House speaker wants to cut tax rebate in half

 SALEM, Ore.
-(AP) — House Speaker Tina Kotek is introducing a plan to halve cut the annual tax rebate Oregon residents receive.
+(AP) — House Speaker Tina Kotek is introducing a plan to halve cut the tax rebate Oregon residents receive.

 The Portland Democrat announced the idea Thursday, the day after state economists revealed that the “kicker” tax rebate could be the largest in state history.